hosseinsalahi/cnoe-workshop/build-your-own-internal-developer-platform-with-cnoe/docs/04-deploy-cnoe.md

 ## Prerequisites
 Before starting the installation process, ensure the following prerequisites are met:

-- idpbuilder: version 0.7.0 or later
+- idpbuilder: version 0.9.0 or later
-- kubectl: version 1.29 or later
+- kubectl: version 1.31 or later
-- Your system should have at least 8 GB RAM allocated to Docker/Podman container engine.
+- Your system should have at least 8 GB of RAM allocated to the Docker/Podman container engine.

+For this workshop, the assumption is that you are deploying the CNOE on your local machine.
+If you have opted for a remote host, such as a cloud-based VM, please follow [here](https://cnoe.io/docs/reference-implementation/idpbuilder/usage#running-idpbuilder-on-a-remote-host).

 ## Installation

 `Note`: _This example assumes that you run the reference with the default port configuration of 8443 for the idpBuilder.
-If you happen to configure a different host or port for the idpbuilder, the manifests in the reference example need to be updated and be configured with the new host and port.
+If you like to configure a different host or port for the idpbuilder, the manifests in the reference example should be updated and configured with the new host and port.

 When idpbuilder creates an environment for you, it performs the following tasks.

 - Create a local cluster if one does not exist yet.
 - Create a self-signed certificate, then set it as the default TLS certificate for ingress-nginx.
 - Configure CoreDNS to ensure names are resolved correctly.
-- Install Core Packages, then hands control over to ArgoCD.
+- Install Core Packages, then hand control over to ArgoCD.

-For more information, please refer to the idpbuiulder [official documentation](https://cnoe.io/docs/reference-implementation/installations/idpbuilder/how-it-works).
+For more information, please refer to the idpbuiulder [official documentation](https://cnoe.io/docs/reference-implementation/idpbuilder/usage).

 Use the following command to install the stack: